jeremiahmiranda79/Jeremiah-s-Portfolio/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+A short description explaining what the project will do.

 - This project is to showcase my work to potential clients or employers.
 - I wanted a place to put all of my projects in one place that can be accessable to anyone who     wants to test or view them.